Menzies Campbell: Questions over leadership

 Campbell's early performances at the weekly Prime Minister's Questions were criticised, leading him to declare himself "perfectly confident" that he could fulfil the role of party leader.
 Campbell regained some ground with the controversy over the US practice of "extraordinary rendition", the case of the NatWest Three, and the conflict in Lebanon.

 According to polls published in July 2006, twice as many voters preferred Charles Kennedy as leader over Campbell, which led to further criticism of Campbell's leadership.
 However, Kennedy called rumours that he was considering challenging for the leadership as "fanciful".

 In 2006, the University of St Andrews awarded an honorary doctorate of law to former president Mohammad Khatami of Iran, which sparked some criticism, although as chancellor he was only the titular head and not involved in such decisions.
 Khatami was elected as President of Iran in 1997 and 2001, both occasions on platforms of social and political reform and a "Dialogue Among Civilizations" that put Khatami significantly at odds with his conservative successor, Mahmoud Ahmadinejad.

 Shortly before Gordon Brown took over as prime minister in June 2007, Campbell was invited to a meeting with the then Chancellor of the Exchequer.
 Brown surprised Campbell by requesting that two Liberal Democrats (Lord Ashdown and Lady Neuberger) join his cabinet.
 After taking 24 hours to consult and consider, Campbell rejected the offer as unworkable, given the gulf between the parties on issues of foreign policy and civil liberties.
 Labour leaked news of the meeting to the media and went behind Campbell to offer the job of Secretary of State for Northern Ireland to Ashdown anyway; who turned it down.

-After intense speculation in late 2007, Gordon Brown announced there would be no general election in 2007.
+Following intense speculation in late 2007, Gordon Brown announced there would be no general election in 2007.
 Following this announcement, Campbell's leadership again came under question, with some in the party feeling that now the heat was off the time was ripe to get a younger leader potentially more capable of connecting with voters.
 On 15 October, Campbell's deputy Vince Cable conceded on BBC Radio 4's The World at One programme that Campbell's position was "certainly under discussion", adding "I don't think it's under threat", but on the same programme party stalwart Sir Chris Clarke advised Campbell to "go with dignity and go back to being foreign affairs spokesman, where the world listens to you".
 Later the same day came an announcement by the party that Campbell would step down as leader.